In Hoi An, you can LIVE a 3 STAR lifestyle on a State Pension budget.

 - Strict controls mean that you won’t find any buildings higher than 2 stories and the buildings that are there must meet Hoi An standards in style and colour

 Yes, it still lacks the sophistication that you find in, say, Langkawi or Penang.
-And, yes, this is still Vietnam – so corruption and nepotism are rife.
-It’s not ‘what you know’, it is ‘who you know’.

 By Vietnamese standards the prices are higher (when compared to the larger urban cities like Saigon and Hanoi) but you’ll be getting a better experience: Hoi An has a subtle feel to it, a pleasant atmosphere, and a good ‘vibe’.